pgxn/rfcs/text/0002-binary-distribution-format.md

 2. Split the name into two parts at the `+` sign.
 The left part is the package name and [SemVer].
 The right part is the platform specification.

-3. For the left part, split on the right-most dash.
-If the string to the right of the dash is a valid [SemVer], then the left part is the package name.
-If the right string is not a valid [SemVer], try again at the second right-most dash and check again.
-Continue until a valid SemVer is produced or else fail.
+3. For the left part, read the package name, including dashes (`-`), until a digit follows a dash.
+This dash indicates the end of the package name and the start of the [SemVer].

 4. Split the right string on dashes.
 There will be between two and four values as follows: